zama-ai/concrete/docs/explanations/fusing.md

 # Fusing

-Fusing is the act of combining multiple nodes into a single node, which is converted to a table lookup.
+This document describes the concept of fusing, which is the act of combining multiple nodes into a single node, which is converted to a Table Lookup.

 ## How is it done?